StuntsPT/Misc_GIS_scripts/README.md

 ```

-The rasterfile(s) can be globbed in the shell or provided one by one.
+The rasterfile(s) can be globed in the shell or provided one by one.
 The output is sent to STDOUT.

 ### Example usages: